stephanelsmith/micro-aprs/README.md

 # Micro APRS MODEM

-A python based library for encoding and decoding, modulating and demodulating APRS/AX.25 packets in AFSK.
+A python/micropython based library for encoding/decoding, modulating/demodulating APRS/AX.25 packets in AFSK.

 ![AFSK hello world](docs/afsk_hello.png?raw=true "AFSK hello")

 The purpose of this library is to thread-the-needle of both enabling APRS/AX.25/AFSK from PC to microcontroller while maintaining portability and readability of python.
-This library is optimized for embedded systems, especially [micropython supported targets and platforms ](https://github.com/micropython/micropython#supported-platforms--architectures) and small computers, not to mention native python3!
+This library is optimized for embedded systems, especially [micropython supported targets and platforms ](https://github.com/micropython/micropython#supported-platforms--architectures) and small computers, not to mention Cpython and Pypy!

 In practice this means we:
 * Avoid floating point and math libraries and dependencies in critical sections.